davidtchiu/davidtchiu.github.io/index.md

 ### Biosketch

-I am a Professor of Computer Science at the [University of Puget Sound](https://pugetsound.edu/mathematics-computer-science-current-students), where I also served a term as Chair of Computer Science from 2019-22.
-Prior to my appointment at Puget Sound, I was on the Engineering and Computer Science faculty at Washington State University, Vancouver.
+I'm a Professor of Computer Science at the [University of Puget Sound](https://pugetsound.edu/mathematics-computer-science-current-students), where I also served a term as department chair from 2019-22.
+I am currently the Student of Color Residential Community (SCRC) Faculty Advisor at Puget Sound.

-I received a PhD in Computer Science and Engineering from [The Ohio State University](https://cse.osu.edu) (2010) as a member of the [Systems Group](https://cse.osu.edu/research/systems).
+I obtained a PhD in Computer Science and Engineering from the [Ohio State University](https://cse.osu.edu) (2010) as a member of the [Systems Group](https://cse.osu.edu/research/systems).
 Under the supervision of [Gagan Agrawal](https://scholar.google.com/citations?user=kOUPR1sAAAAJ&hl=en) (now Associate Dean at Augusta), I worked on problems in the dynamic composition, performance modeling, and optimizations of scientific workflows over distributed cloud computing environments.
 I also worked under [Paul S. Wang](https://en.wikipedia.org/wiki/Paul_S._Wang) at the Institute of Computational Mathematics (ICM/Kent State) on the transmission of mathematics education modules for my BS/MS degrees.
 My current teaching and research interests include database management, distributed cloud computing, and the web.
 I am a member of ACM and a senior member of the IEEE.

 I am the recipient of the 2017 Kristine Bartanen Research Award and the [2022 President's Excellence in Teaching Award](https://www.pugetsound.edu/presidents-excellence-teaching-award) from the University of Puget Sound.

 Here's a link to my [curriculum vitae](CV.pdf).

 ### Recent Activities
+- (1/2023) I have been appointed to serve as the inaugural Student of Color Residential Community (SCRC) Faculty Advisor, University of Puget Sound.
 - (8/2022) We have received an NSF grant to provide travel scholarships to students attending IEEE/ACM UCC 2022 and BDCAT 2022 conferences.
 I am also chairing the student travel awards committee.
 - (5/2022) I am co-chairing the Poster Program at IEEE/ACM [UCC 2022](https://ucc-conference.org/) and [BDCAT 2022](https://bdcat-conference.org/), both to be held in Portland, Oregon in December.
 - (4/2022) Promoted to Full Professor, effective July 2022.